The official calendar is pretty quiet. Earnings season is over. Politicians are on vacation in the US and European leaders are just returning.

 Trading Time Frame

 Our trading positions continued in fully invested mode last week.
-Felix became more aggressive in a timely fashion.
+Felix became more aggressive in a timely fashion, near the start of the recent rally.
 Since we only require three buyable sectors, the trading accounts look for the "bull market somewhere" even when the overall picture is neutral.
 As the tape has improved, the ratings from Felix have gotten stronger.

 Investor Time Frame